Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Ilocano-Speakers-Canada/README.md

 ### Overview of Findings

-An interesting finding was that Ilocanos were more concentrated in Montreal (specifically the Mount Royal riding) than they are in Winnipeg, the city with the highest per-capita Filipino population in Canada.
+An interesting finding was that Ilocano settlement in Montreal (specifically the Mount Royal riding) is more prominent than they in Winnipeg, the city with the highest per-capita Filipino population in Canada.
 It was also observed that the Ilocano-speaking communities in most major cities were growing at a much faster rate that the Tagalog-speaking communities (although it is unlikely that they will overtake Tagalog speaker in terms of raw numbers).
 Alberta, Saskatchewan, and the Northwest Territories have the potential to be an important hub for the Ilocano community in Canada (due to a high growth rate in Saskatchewan's case, and a high per-capita Ilocano population in Alberta and the Northwest Territories' case).

 [Visualization, including a graph of overall trends or snapshot of a dashboard]